DataFire/Integrations/integrations/generated/amazonaws_autoscaling/README.md

 ## Description

-<fullname>Auto Scaling</fullname> <p>Auto Scaling is designed to automatically launch or terminate EC2 instances based on user-defined policies, schedules, and health checks.
-Use this service in conjunction with the Amazon CloudWatch and Elastic Load Balancing services.</p>
+<fullname>Amazon EC2 Auto Scaling</fullname> <p>Amazon EC2 Auto Scaling is designed to automatically launch or terminate EC2 instances based on user-defined policies, schedules, and health checks.
+Use this service in conjunction with the AWS Auto Scaling, Amazon CloudWatch, and Elastic Load Balancing services.</p>

 ## Actions